 The Student Life blog helps you get the inside scoop on living in Olympia and attending The Evergreen State College.
-Blogs are updated frequently with experiences in student and community life.
+Blogs are updated with experiences in student and community life.
 Check out any of the blogs to learn more.
-Ask us any question you have by posting a comment!
+Ask us any questions you have by emailing Admissions@evergreen.edu!

 Hello, my name is Val!
 I am originally from Santiago, Chile, where I was born and raised for the first ten years of my life before moving to Washougal, WA in 2006 for the last ten years.
 I am a junior, on my second year at Evergreen after transferring from Clark College as a Running Start student.
 For the past two years I’ve focused mainly on evolutionary theory and field biology, but I am hoping to specialize in marine biology and scientific research during my last year.
 I am currently in Ecuador studying abroad with my program, Evolution and Ecology Across Latitudes, in three remote parts of the Amazon Rainforest, two towns, and the Galápagos Islands.
 In the spring, I am returning to Olympia to do research at Cascadia Research Collective, where I’ve been offered a position as a Marine Mammal Research Intern, doing whale tagging (tracking whale migration through satellite photographs in the Pacific Coast) and marine mammal stranding response.
 I also work at Student Activities!
 I hope you enjoy my blog!